Pacing Equilibrium in First-Price Auction Markets: Introduction

-There are two broad approaches to taking budgets into consideration: bidder selection and bid modification.
-The goal in bidder selection is to choose a subset of participants for each auction, from the set of bidders whose budgets have not been exhausted, in a way that optimizes the use of bidders' overall budgets.
-This has been considered in both first and second price settings.
+Both methods have precedent.
+Throttling has been studied in both first and second price settings.
 In the context of first price auctions, the celebrated work of \citet{mehta2007adwords} gives an algorithm for online allocation of impressions to bidders to maximize overall ad revenue.
-Their allocation algorithm, and those in the large body of follow-up work (see the survey in \citet{mehta2013survey}), can be interpreted as running a first price auction for each impression after removing a subset of bidders from the auction based on their remaining budgets.
+Their allocation algorithm, and those in the large body of follow-up work (see the survey in \citealt{mehta2013survey}), can be interpreted as running a first price auction for each impression after removing a subset of bidders from the auction based on their remaining budgets.
 Bidder selection has also been explored in the context of Generalized Second Price (GSP) auctions, particularly for multi-objective optimization in search engines~\citep{abrams2008comprehensive,azar2009gsp,goel2010gsp,karande2013pacing}.
 An important feature of bidder selection is that a bidder who is chosen to participate in the auction does so with her original bid, i.e., the platform does not modify bid values of participating bidders.